AlbertBay/ImSysAging/README.md

    ML models predicting immune age

 8. go_enrichment_analysis_final.ipynb:
    GO Enrichment Analysis of T-Cells, B-Cells, NK Cells, and Monocytes using scanpy and gprofiler.
-Also contains post processing and data-loading methods.
+Also contains data clean-up, pre-processing and data-loading methods.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for discussion.